datamade/how-to/project-management/collateral.md

 ## FreshBooks projects

 Time is tracked at DataMade using [FreshBooks](https://my.freshbooks.com).
-For each item in the scope of work, a new FreshBooks [project](https://my.freshbooks.com/#/projects) should be created.
+For each item in the scope of work, a new FreshBooks [project](https://my.freshbooks.com/#/projects) should be created with the following configuration.

-Project setup and formatting:

 * Name: Follows the convention of `Project title: Scope item title` (Example: `Payroll Phase 3: Meetings and Project Planning`)
 * Client: Organization, name and email of the client contact.
 If they are a new client, you may have to create them in Freshbooks first.